Orchestrator

 • GET /readyz

 Webhook routes keep using their provider-specific signature checks. a2a-push routes require either a bearer API key or a shared-secret HMAC authorization header.
+The /acp WebSocket endpoint requires bearer auth when HARN_ORCHESTRATOR_API_KEYS is configured.

 Configure the auth material with environment variables: